felire/sync-offline-actions/README.md

 #### saveActionToBeSync

 This is a function to save the moments, actions or ocurrencys that will be dispatched later.
-Here is an example of using:
+Here are some examples of using:

 ```javascript
 // actions.js